mr-tamil-coder/devConnect/frontend/notes/exp2.md

   - If you done frontend the `axios => {withCredentials:true}` but **in backend you not add this line within the cors** `credentials: true` it will throw the cors error
 - Above points are important to know..

+### Redux Toolkit
+- 2 library installed
+  - redux/js-toolkit
+  - react-redux
+- Setup
+  - Configure store => Provider => createSlice => add reducer to store

+- Once update the data of login of the respective user to the redux..now we see the power of redux..we can access our data in any components